Miami Marlins at Texas Rangers game preview

 Watch the Miami Marlins on FOX Sports Florida

+“As long as we create situations, I think we’re close to start being more consistent in that situation.
+It’s baseball.”

-Darvish met with the media Monday before Texas’ 4-0 loss to the Miami Marlins in the opener of the three-game interleague series.
-The second game is Tuesday night at Globe Life Park.
+The Rangers were able to do some of that Tuesday in a 10-4 win over the Miami Marlins to even the three-game interleague series.
+The rubber game is Wednesday night at Globe Life Park.

-Darvish made it clear he wouldn’t discuss any trade talk.
-Instead, he is focused on making a playoff run.
-He will be a free agent after the season.

-“I know we are confident we are going to make it to the postseason,” said Darvish, who is scheduled to start Wednesday in the series finale.
-“That’s how we are playing.”
+Texas (49-51) has been overly reliant on home runs at times, and Tuesday the Rangers hit four long balls.
+However, they also had a sacrifice fly and went 5-for-7 with runners in scoring position.

+Jonathan Lucroy and Nomar Mazara snapped long hitless droughts as the Rangers racked up 15 hits.
+The team’s 31 total bases were a season high and the most for the Rangers since 2015.

 FOX Sports Go